achannn/fiction/README.md

 More intelligent strategies can be used to increase the amount of cache hits but are out of scope here: e.g. using "close-enough" embedding distances, chunking chapters and blobs

-## What I would do differently next time
-### React integration
-I chose to write only one component (chat) using React, and then mounted it into my Rails view.
-I did this because I already wrote all the views in Rails before using React.

-Next time, I would either write the whole frontend in React or use react_on_rails gem for specific components.
-Figuring out how to mount it was difficult and in the end I couldn't figure out how to unmount a component when browsing away from the page, resulting in a memory leak.